RTÉ Executive Board: Leadership team

 Paula Mullooly exited RTÉ at the end of 2023.
 She had been a former member of the executive board under Dee Forbes and was placed on the interim leadership board by Kevin Bakhurst.
 Mike Fives remains as Group Financial Director but makes way for Mari Hurley who was appointed CFO in March 2024, Conor Mullen also moves from his position on the leadership team in favour of the newly appoint Commercial Director Gavin Deans, while Director of Legal Daniel Coady joints the Leadership Team.
 With the departure of Jim Jennings the role of Director of Content was split between two new roles Director of Video and Director of Audio both roles were advertised in April 2024.
 On 1 July 2024 the final members RTÉ leadership team were announced, Patricia Monahan, Newstalk's Managing Editor, was appointed as Director of Audio, while Steve Carson, Director of BBC Scotland (TV channel), was appointed Director of Video.

-In August 2025 it was announce that Eimear Cusack would leave the broadcaster in the spring of 2026, she is not part of the redundancies at RTÉ.
+In August 2025 it was announced that Eimear Cusack would leave the broadcaster in the spring of 2026, she is not part of the redundancies at RTÉ.
+Annette Malone as Chief People Officer at the end of March 2026.